Super mushrooms are specific strains of "medicinal" or adaptogenic mushroom species that are used for their unique health-enhancing compounds.

 Tea decoctions are made by simmering the raw dried mushroom powder, slices or pieces in water for at least 20 minutes, preferably one hour or longer.
 The strained liquid can be consumed as a straight tea or used as a base for soups or other beverages.

 You can also eat some of the mushrooms after this process, depending on the variety, but the tea is where the nutrients are concentrated.

 Many of these mushrooms can be purchased in bulk quantities by the pound in the form of a powder, whole mushroom, slices or pieces.

-Making medicinal mushroom teas is another way to break down the chitin and release the polysaccharide-rich medicine.
-But teas, remember, are sometimes a little less potent than extracts unless you are using a lot of mushroom mass per quantity of water and slow brewing it in a crock pot for many hours.
+Remember, the teas are sometimes a little less potent than extracts unless you are using a lot of mushroom mass per quantity of water and slow brewing them in a crockpot for many hours.

 In preparing teas, you also have the option to add in Chinese tonic herbs

 as well as Ayurvedic herbs to your tea formulas.
 This can increase the potency and effects of the ingredients used and is the traditional way they have been brewed for thousands of years.